BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-SkyScan-1276/technology-overview.rst

 a diaphragm and passes through a motorized filter changer, which enables the **selection of beam-hardening filters** (aluminum, copper, or Al+Cu combinations) to tailor spectral energy and minimize low-energy artifacts.

+This entire process occurs within a **vacuum-sealed glass envelope**, ensuring efficient electron acceleration and minimizing scattering losses.
+This configuration enables microCT systems to generate highly stable, low-noise X-ray beams with adjustable resolution, dose, and energy settings, making them suitable for a **wide range of in vivo and ex vivo** **biological imaging applications**.

 .. image:: ../_static/Xray-penetration.png
    :alt: *Effects of voltage and filtration on X-ray spectrum and penetration*
    :width: 1000px